Greg Abbott: Labor unions

-LGBT rights
+LGBTQ rights

 In 2014, Abbott defended Texas's ban on same-sex marriage, which a federal court ruled unconstitutional.
-As attorney general of Texas, he argued that the prohibition on same-sex marriage incentivized that children would be born "in the context of stable, lasting relationships."
+As attorney general of Texas, he argued that the prohibition on same-sex marriage incentivized that children would be born "in the context of stable, lasting relationships".

 Abbott condemned Obergefell v.
 Hodges, the Supreme Court ruling that same-sex marriage bans are unconstitutional.
 He said, "the Supreme Court has abandoned its role as an impartial judicial arbiter."
 Shortly thereafter, Abbott filed a lawsuit to stop same-sex spouses of city employees from being covered by benefit policies.

-In a letter dated May 27, 2017, the CEOs of 14 large technology companies, including Facebook, Apple, Microsoft, and Amazon, urged Abbott not to pass what came to be known as the "bathroom bill": legislation requiring people to use the bathroom of the sex listed on their birth certificates, not the one of their choice.
-The bill was revived by Abbott and supported by Lieutenant Governor Dan Patrick.
+In a letter dated May 27, 2017, the CEOs of 14 large technology companies, including Facebook, Apple Inc., Microsoft, and Amazon.com, urged Abbott not to pass what came to be known as the "bathroom bill": legislation requiring people to use the bathroom of the sex listed on their birth certificates, not the one of their choice.
+Abbott revived the bill and Lieutenant Governor Dan Patrick supported it.
 In March 2018, Byron Cook, the chairman of the House State Affairs committee who blocked the bill, claimed that Abbott privately opposed the bill.
-The bill was never signed; Abbott later said, "it's not on my agenda" in a debate with Lupe Valdez, the Democratic nominee for governor in 2018.
+The bill was never signed; Abbott later said, "it's not on my agenda" in a debate with Lupe Valdez, the 2018 Democratic nominee for governor.

 In 2017, Abbott signed legislation to allow taxpayer-funded adoption agencies to refuse same-sex families from adopting children for religious reasons.

 In 2021, a Republican primary challenger criticized Abbott because Texas's child welfare agency included content regarding LGBTQ youths.
 Shortly thereafter, the agency, whose members Abbott appoints, removed the webpage that included a suicide prevention hotline and other resources for LGBT youths.

 In 2022, Abbott instructed Texas state agencies to treat gender-affirming medical treatments (such as puberty blockers or hormone treatments) for transgender youths as child abuse.

-Homelessness

-In June 2019, the city of Austin introduced an ordinance that repealed a 25-year-old ban on homeless people camping, lying, or sleeping in public.
-In October 2019, Abbott sent a widely publicized letter to Austin Mayor Steve Adler criticizing the camping ban repeal and threatening to deploy state resources to "combat homelessness".

-In November 2019, Abbott directed the State of Texas to open a temporary homeless encampment on a former vehicle storage yard owned by the Texas Department of Transportation, which camp residents dubbed "Abbottville".